tj-mc/tilde/CONTRIBUTING.md

-# Contributing to Tails
+# Contributing to Tilde

-Thank you for your interest in contributing to Tails!
+Thank you for your interest in contributing to Tilde!
 This document provides guidelines and information for contributors.

 ## Ways to Contribute

 - 🐛 **Report bugs** - Help us identify and fix issues
 - 💡 **Suggest features** - Share ideas for language improvements
-- 📝 **Improve documentation** - Help make Tails more accessible
+- 📝 **Improve documentation** - Help make Tilde more accessible
 - 🧪 **Write tests** - Increase code coverage and reliability
 - 🔧 **Submit code changes** - Fix bugs or implement features
 - 🌐 **Improve examples** - Create helpful sample scripts